 The pony snorted, even as he gave a tiny smile.
 "Just ‘cause you know me don’t give you the right to try and be my voice, you stupid git."

 Amdusias sighed loudly from behind the couch.
 "You are a terrible excuse for a romantic, little one.
 However, I can vouch for Graceful’s…minor dependence.
 If you strange creatures find him abrasive now, you will be absolutely thrilled to know he is infinitely more intolerable without those disgusting cylinders."

 "Well that’s just fuckin’ great," Grif grumbled, sinking down further into the worn cushions and once more covering his scowl entirely with the dirty magazine.

 "How about you pretty soldier boys go over to the enemy base and check things out, then?
 And I’ll go search for some goddamn tobacco leaves, or somethin’ close enough.
 I’ll even bring Amdusias."
 Graceful Melody sniffed dismissively, tapping the ash from his smoke into an empty bowl on the table.
 "You can take the poofs, too.
 And then everybody in this godforsaken hell-hole can be happy."

 "Yes, searching for a supplemental smoking supply, that is surely the best use of my time," Amdusias replied dryly.
 "I am overrun with a sensation of personal validation and fulfillment."

-"Can it, Amdusias, ya ain’t worth half a dead cat ‘til you get your powers back," the tiny equine retorted.
+"Can it, Amdusias, ya ain’t worth half a dead cat ‘til you get your powers back," Graceful retorted.